ENSpunks/Causal-Relativity-Public-/README.md

 - Will, C. M. (1993). *Theory and Experiment in Gravitational Physics*.
 Cambridge University Press.

 - Susskind, L. (2008). *The Black Hole War: My Battle with Stephen Hawking to Make the World Safe for Quantum Mechanics*.
 Little, Brown and Company.

+- Weinberg, S. (2015). *To Explain the World: The Discovery of Modern Science*.
+HarperCollins.